ec965/telescope-node-workspace.nvim/README.md

 ```

 Selecting an entry in the picker will change your current working directory to the directory of the chosen package.
-The packages `package.json` is shown in the preview window.
+The package's `package.json` is shown in the preview window.